Read complete bulletin. (328k pdf)

 An expired initial certificate can be reissued for a period of five years if the certificate holder has not already completed three years full time teaching experience.
 Applicants seeking a reissuance of an Initial certificate will be required, within one year prior to the candidate's application for a reissued initial certificate, to:

-- re-take and pass the applicable NYSTCE content specialty test(s) if the certificate has been expired for more than two years; and
+- re-take and pass the applicable NYSTCE content specialty test(s); and

 - successfully complete 75 hours of acceptable professional development.